Skip to main content

 Our world is becoming more interconnected through advances in technology.
 Society is changing at pace and employers need graduates who bring innovation, enterprise and digital and creative problem solving skills into the workplace.

-We will enable our students to develop the future skills and personal attributes to prosper in their careers and focus our research, knowledge exchange, and professional practice where it can have impact and drive innovation.
+We will enable our students to develop the future skills and personal attributes to thrive in their careers and focus our research, knowledge exchange, and professional practice where it can have impact and drive innovation.

 Our vision is for Kingston University to be sought after by students and staff as a place to further their ambitions and to have impact on our communities.
 Our students and staff will be sought after for their skills, knowledge and ability to innovate.